Nesterov Finds GRAAL: Optimal and Adaptive Gradient Method for Convex Optimization: Introduction

 \subsection{Adaptive Methods}

 One of the main issues with the standard GD and AGD is that they require tuning the stepsize $\eta$.
-In particular, they require knowledge of the gradient Lipschitz constant $L$ to achieve the convergence rates in \cref{eq:rate_GD,eq:rate_AGD}.
-A typical approach is to use a time-varying stepsize $\eta_k$ in \cref{eq:GD}, which is computed at each iteration according to a certain adaptive rule.
+In particular, they require knowledge of the gradient Lipschitz constant $L$ to achieve the iteration complexities in \cref{eq:rate_GD,eq:rate_AGD}.
+A typical approach to addressing this issue is to use a time-varying stepsize $\eta_k$ in \cref{eq:GD}, which is computed at each iteration according to a certain adaptive rule.

-\textbf{Line search.} The simplest way to compute the stepsize $\eta_k$ is to use the line search (or backtracking) procedure, an iterative process that finds $\eta_k$ satisfying a certain objective function value decrement condition.
+\textbf{Line search.} The simplest way to compute the stepsize $\eta_k$ is to use line search (or backtracking), an iterative procedure that finds $\eta_k$ satisfying a certain objective function value decrement condition.
 It was originally proposed by \citet{goldstein1962cauchy,armijo1966minimization}, and its modern variant for GD and AGD was analyzed by \citet{nesterov2013gradient}.
 Unfortunately, line search makes the iterations of gradient methods more expensive as it requires the computation of the gradient $\nabla f(x)$ and/or function value $f(x)$ multiple times without making any ``progress''.
 Hence, it is rarely used in practice.

 \textbf{AdaGrad-type methods.} An alternative approach is to use the following stepsizes $\eta_k$ in \cref{eq:GD}: